“Psyche Revived by Cupid’s Kiss” by Antonio Canova

 - Philautia means love of self.
 The self-love or self-respect in the love for one’s own self.
 This type of love can be seen as a healthy type of self-esteem but can also be harmful when it is dominated by conceitedness and egotism.

 Antonio Canova (1757 – 1822) was an Italian Neoclassical sculptor, famous for his marble sculptures.
 Canova was regarded as one of the greatest of the Neoclassical artists; the Baroque and the Classical Revival inspired his artwork.
 Canova’s passion in sculptures were either Heroic compositions, compositions of Grace, or Tomb monuments.
-Canova was a highly recognised successful sculptor, and his skill and talent are evident in his work of “Psyche Revived by Cupid’s Kiss”.
+Canova was a highly recognized successful sculptor, and his skill and talent are evident in his work of “Psyche Revived by Cupid’s Kiss.”

-Antonio Canova worked in Venice, Rome, France and England and by 1800, Canova was the most celebrated artist in Europe.
+Antonio Canova worked in Venice, Rome, France, and England, and by 1800, Canova was the most celebrated artist in Europe.
 He promoted his reputation by publishing engravings of his works and having marble versions of plaster casts made in his workshop.
-He was so successful that he had patrons from across Europe including France, England, Russia, Poland, Austria and Holland.
+He was so successful that he had patrons from across Europe, including France, England, Russia, Poland, Austria, and Holland.
 In 1820, Canova made a statue of George Washington for the state of North Carolina.

 Psyche Revived by Cupid’s Kiss

 - Title: Psyche Revived by Cupid’s Kiss

 - Dimensions 155 cm × 168 cm (61 in × 66 in)

 - Name: Antonio Canova